955dreams/manageheroku/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Releases

+Bundler created the gem boilerplate and can release it for us.

+Test with

+`gem build manageheroku.gemspec`

+For Realz

+`bundle exec rake release`